Abelian sandpile model: Scaling limits

+Turing completeness

+Abelian sandpiles in three or more dimensions can be used to simulate a Turing machine and are therefore Turing complete.

 Generalizations and related models

 Sandpile models on infinite grids

 There exist several generalizations of the sandpile model to infinite grids.
 A challenge in such generalizations is that, in general, it is not guaranteed anymore that every avalanche will eventually stop.
 Several of the generalization thus only consider the stabilization of configurations for which this can be guaranteed.

 A rather popular model on the (infinite) square lattice with sites $(x,y)\in\mathbb{Z}^2$ is defined as follows: